hu-dwim/hu.dwim.reiterate/README.md

 Written by [attila@lendvai.name](mailto:attila@lendvai.name).

 ## Where

 The primary communication channel is the facilities on [the project's GitHub page](https://github.com/hu-dwim/hu.dwim.reiterate).

-It also has a half-baked page in our [metadata driven GUI](http://dwim.hu/project/hu.dwim.reiterate), but don't expect much from it.

 ## Status

-Unfortunately, I ran out of steam around 80% completion, and the project has been abandoned for years.
+Unfortunately, I ran out of steam at around 80% completion, and the project has been abandoned for years.

 You're welcome to take over development if you feel inspired!

 What works is of good quality, and the infrastructure is also solid.
 It has a good test system, too.
-IOW, the depth-work is mostly done, but the breadth-work is not finished.
+IOW, the depth-work is mostly done, but there's more breadth-work to be done.